 Where Apple goes, so goes the market.

-Shares in other “FAANG” companies—Facebook, Amazon, Apple, Netflix and Google—have slid as well.
+Shares in other “FAANG” companies—Facebook, Amazon, Apple, Netflix and Google—have slid this month as well.
 Facebook has been hit the hardest, after a wave of negative publicity around executives’ handling of privacy issues and the spread of misinformation on its social network, but Amazon stock prices have also fallen since it offered worse-than-expected outlook for fourth quarter.
 And shares of Netflix and Alphabet (Google’s parent) have been dragged down with the rest.

 And when the tech sector has a tough day, the broader market typically does, too.
 That’s in part because tech stocks have led market growth for a while, so any indication of a slowdown can worry investors about their ability to keep growing.